 If parking standards are excessive, they can pose a constraint to housing development by increasing development costs and reducing land that may otherwise be available for amenities or residential units.
-The County requires one (1) covered parking space per dwelling unit with an uncovered guest parking space required per two (2) dwelling units, as shown in Table 20 below.
+The County requires one (1) covered parking space per dwelling unit for most residential developments, with market-rate multifamily developments required to provide an additional 1 uncovered parking space for each 2 units and an additional half-space per unit when they have 3 or more bedrooms.
+Projects qualifying for a density bonus need only provide 1 space for each studio or 1 bedroom unit and 2 spaces for each unit with 2 or more bedrooms- (see Table 22 below).
+Covered parking waivers are routinely granted through the Design Review process.
 Parking spaces may be reduced if solar panels, vegetated swales, or other forms of low impact development are provided on-site (Sec.
 26-86-010).